DevoteamNL/kubernetesForEveryone/minikube/README.md

 minikube start
 ```

-## For Windows users, in case you got the following error:
+## For Windows users, in case you get the following error:

 ```
 Exiting due to PR_HYPERV_MODULE_NOT_INSTALLED: Failed to start host: creating host: create: precreate: Hyper-V PowerShell Module is not available